The centre is located behind the Melbourne Arms pub on Main Street, YO42 4QJ.

 The canal runs for 9.5 miles between East Cottingwith and Canal Head at Pocklington.
 A volunteer group (PCAS) has restored a section of the canal so that boat trips are possible, and there is a project to restore another section from the River Derwent to the Melbourne Arm.

 As well as wildlife and habitat work, the canal is also great for local history studies as there are some distinctive built features, such as swing bridges and classic hump-backed bridges, as well as restored and unrestored locks.

 Use the following resources to support learning on your trip and back in the classroom:

 Find out more about Pocklington.

 Boat trips may also be possible in conjunction with volunteers from PCAS.
 Please enquire about this when booking.

 We offer free preliminary visits and our website features downloadable trails/activities suitable for pre-visit planning or follow-up work.

-On-site facilities include a small indoor classroom space for booked visits, pond and dipping platform and outdoor classroom.
+On-site facilities include a pond and dipping platform and outdoor classroom.
 There is limited parking on site (coaches need to use a drop-off point) and limited toilet facilities.